For Authors

 Reference Guide

-The following gives examples of the main formats of references used in CHI’s Journal of Water Management Modeling.
+The following gives examples of the main formats of references used in the Journal of Water Management Modeling.

 We follow the in-text citation and reference list method, known as Author-Date References, detailed in the sixteenth edition of the Chicago Manual of Style (University of Chicago Press 2010, chap.
 15).
-As we move to online publishing it is important to get the format of references (and citations) correct so Google Scholar can parse the reference and ultimately give citation counts.
+It is important to get the format of references (and citations) correct so Google Scholar can parse the reference and ultimately give citation counts.

-Spacing, capitalization, italicisation, punctuation and commas are the main things to look out for.
-In the first example, the title of the paper is italicised, capitalised and appears in quotation marks.
+Spacing, capitalization, italicisation, punctuation, and commas are the main things to look out for.
+In the first example, the title of the paper is italicised, capitalised, and appears in quotation marks.
 That is the format for just about anything (papers, conference proceedings, chapters …) except a book.
 Notice that the name of the first author is inverted but subsequent authors are presented initials first.
-There is no comma before the “and”, and a period (full stop) and space separate the authors from the date of publication.
-The journal title is italicised; take note of the punctuation after the journal volume number, and notice that an en dash is used in the page range.
+There is a comma before the “and”, and a period (full stop) and space separate the authors from the date of publication.
+The journal title is italicised; take note of the punctuation after the journal volume number and notice that an en dash is used in the page range.

-In the two following examples the title is a two-parter and we prefer a colon as a separator rather than a dash.
-Notice also, in the book example, the place of publication and the publisher name is given.
+In the two following examples the title is a two-parter, and we prefer a colon as a separator rather than a dash.
+Notice also, in the book example, the place of publication and the publisher’s name is given.
 If you wish to include an ISBN it should be as a separate sentence after the publisher data.
 The book title is italicised and capitalised.

 In the following two examples, issues of a journal have been published together.
 We go with however the publisher indicates the combination.

 The following is an example of a paper from a set of conference proceedings.
 The editors of the proceedings are not given, but if they were the names would be in regular typeface between the proceedings title and the page range.
 Note that the doi information is given as a separate sentence after the publisher data.
-We prefer the unspaced colon to any other separator after “doi”.
+Please include the full URL when referencing the doi, with no period at the end.

 Note that the ISBN is not mandatory for a book.